Am I taking too many medications?

 Taking more than five medications is called polypharmacy.
 The risk of harmful effects, drug interactions and hospitalizations increase when you take more medications.

-3 out of 5 Canadians (62%) over the age of 65 take at least 5 different prescription medications.
+About 3 out of 5 Canadians (65%) aged 65 and older take at least 5 different prescription medications.

 Always check with your doctor, pharmacist or nurse before changing or stopping any of your medications.